-A grade of W is issued when a student withdraws or is administratively withdrawn from a course and/or the institution and courses are not completed by then end of the term.
+A grade of W (Withdrawal) is issued when a student withdraws or is administratively withdrawn from a course and/or the institution and courses are not completed by then end of the term.
+Continuing students who do not attend the final week of the term and are failing the course(s) within the term will be awarded a W (Withdrawal) grade, as the failing grade is not earned.
 The course counts as credit hours attempted but is not calculated in the CGPA.